-The major modes of public transport in the VDM area are currently taxis and buses.
+The major modes of public transport in the MDM area are currently taxis and buses.

-The aim in the long term would be that the bus mode should provide bulk transport and that other modes should serve as feeder modes.
-However, it is important to note that a public transport service in a rural area differs from a public transport service in an urban area.
-Moreover it should be noted that the taxi industry currently provides job opportunities to a large number of drivers.
+The aim in the long term would be that the bus mode should conduct bulk transport and that other modes should serve as feeder modes.
+However, it is important to realise that public transport operations in the rural area differ from those in the urban areas.
+Furthermore it should be noted that the taxi industry currently provided job opportunities to a large number of drivers.